bogongroverchalet/website/_articles/2017-8-8-winter-packing-list.md

         <details>
         <summary></summary>
 <div markdown=1>
-A reel of flouro brick layers cord is good and lightweight
+A reel of flouro brick layers cord is good and lightweight.
+At least 25m, 50m is preferable.
 </div>
         </details>
       </td>